 Banishing stubborn belly fat is no easy feat.
 Even when committed to strict eating plans and demanding workout regimens, we often find that our midsections don't end up showing the results we're after.
 So how can one finally put an end to the unwanted pooch?
 It comes down to a science.
 If you're already committed to healthy strategies to tone up your midriff, the final step to get there could be incorporating a few key foods into your diet.

-Harvard researchers have provided a lot of evidence that the Mediterranean diet is the best approach for losing weight and maintaining weight loss.
+Researchers, including some from Harvard, have provided a lot of evidence that the Mediterranean diet is the best approach for losing fat and maintaining weight loss.
 Several studies have supported the finding that switching out saturated fats with healthy fats—like olive oil and nuts—can be a big proponent in dropping pounds and promoting overall health.
 Incorporating nuts into one's diet can help with weight control.
 They're rich in unsaturated fats and proteins—to help keep you full and keep from overeating.
-One Harvard study that examined weight change in women, in particular, found that higher nut consumption was associated with lower risk of weight gain.
-Not only that, but women who consumed at least five ounces of nuts a week lowered their risk of heart disease by 35%.
-Psychology Today highlighted a Harvard study that found that when individuals added almonds, along with other nuts, to a low-fat diet, they lost as much weight as those who were on a low-calorie, low-fat diet.
-Six months later, the nut-eaters maintained their weight, while those who had committed to a low-calorie, low-fat diet had put it back on.
+One 2009 study conducted by Harvard researchers that examined weight change in women, in particular, found that higher nut consumption was associated with lower risk of weight gain.
+Not only that, but nuts also significantly reduce the risk of heart disease.
+Another Harvard review found that almonds, along with other nuts, contribute to weight loss, fat loss, diabetes prevention, and cholesterol-lowering.